wjannw/pdsnd_github/README.md

 ### Explore US Bikeshare Data

 ### Description
 Used Python to understand US bikeshare data.
+Cities analysed were: Chicago, New York City and Washington.
 Calculated statistics and built an interactive environment where a user could choose the data and filter for a dataset to analyse.

 ### Files used